Fees/rebates available for Psychological Health and Wellbeing Services (PHaWS)

 Fees Under Medicare

 Some clients may be eligible for a rebate through Medicare if they are referred by their General Practitioner (GP), Psychiatrist or Paediatrician via a Mental Health Care Plan.
-Active Mental Health Care Plans will attract a $84.80 (Psychologist) or a $125.50 (Clinical Psychologist) rebate per 50 min treatment session.
 A maximum of 10 Mental Health Care Plan rebates for individual sessions can be accessed per calendar year per client.
 Up to 10 group sessions can also be attended, if indicated and agreed by your referrer.
 Group sessions attract a different rebate and fee.

-Allied Health staff such as Mental Health Social Workers and Occupational Therapists are also able to provide services under these schemes and have a different fee schedule.
-Please refer to the table of fees Some clinicians do offer Health Care Card holders a discount of $30 per session.
+Allied Health staff such as Accredited Mental Health Social Workers and Occupational Therapists are also trained to be able to provide Focussed Psychological Strategies in the same way a Psychologist is, but have a different fee schedule.
+Please refer to the table of fees.
+Some clinicians do offer Health Care Card holders a discount of $30 per session.

-The Medicare schemes which attract this rebate include :
+The Medicare schemes which attract a rebate (and are outlined in the fee table) include :

 Better Access to Psychological Therapy (with a Mental Health Care Plan)

-Chronic Disease Management (Up to 5 sessions within the calendar year)
+- Chronic Disease Management (Up to 5 sessions within the calendar year) has a different rebate.
+Please enquire.

-Bank card details and pre-authorisation/payment of the fee is taken when making the appointment at PHaWS (we accept cash & also have EFTPOS/HICAPS facilities available), with the rebate provided from Medicare processed on the same day of service via our HICAPS or online system.
+Bank card details and/or payment of the deposit is taken when making your first appointment at PHaWS (we accept cash, bank transfer & also have EFTPOS/HICAPS facilities available), with the rebate provided from Medicare processed on the same day of service via our HICAPS or online system.

 Fees Under Department of Veteran's Affairs (DVA)